dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/prerequisite/_index.md

           units:
           - name: "iscsid.service"
             enabled: true
+    EOF
     ```
 <br>

 4. Multipathing software configuration

    a.
 Configure Device Mapper MPIO for PowerMax FC connectivity

       Use this command to create the machine configuration to configure the DM-MPIO service on all the worker hosts for FC connectivity.

       ```bash
       oc apply -f 99-workers-multipath-conf.yaml